-A continuation from my previous post, today in this post, I will be focusing on Bitlocker Device Encryption and how it is integrated as a seamless experience with Windows 10.
+A continuation of my previous post, today in this post, I will be focusing on Bitlocker Device Encryption and how it is integrated as a seamless experience with Windows 10.

 Getting to know Device Encryption… (Bitlocker Automatic Encryption?)

-Device Encryption is a light weight version of Bitlocker, stripped down off the administrative capabilities and available across all Windows 10 SKU.
+Device Encryption is a lightweight version of Bitlocker, stripped-down of the administrative capabilities and available across all Windows 10 SKU.

-As per Microsoft article, from Windows 10 version 1703 onwards, devices which are
+As per the Microsoft article, from Windows 10 version 1703 onwards, devices that are